jayree/sfdx-plugin-org/messages/configure.md

 # tasks

-List of task titles, if no tasks are specified, all tasks marked as active will be executed.
+Task name(s) listed in sfdx-project.json, if no tasks are specified, all tasks marked as active will be executed.

 # concurrent